Laurynas Kasčiūnas: Support for far-right movements

 In 2018, Kasčiūnas invited Christian Wirth and Nicole Höchst, members of the far-right Alternative for Germany, to Lithuania, but abandoned the attempt after criticism from members of his party and its chairman Gabrielius Landsbergis.

 Before the Russian invasion of Ukraine, Kasčiūnas openly supported Viktor Orbán.
 In 2021, he visited Hungary with two other members of the Seimas (fellow member of TS-LKD's right wing Audronius Ažubalis, and Farmer-Green member Giedrius Surplys) and visited the Hungarian border barrier, which he lauded as an important example for Lithuania.

+On 31 May 2026, Kasčiūnas quoted the slogan "Good Night Left Side", a slogan used by neo-Nazi and white pride organizations, on his Facebook page after a game between FK Žalgiris and Wigry Suwałki where those slogans were displayed by football fans.
+The quote was criticized, and Laurynas Šedvydis appealed to the Ethics and Procedures Commission of the Seimas, asking it to investigate whether Kasčiūnas had violated the code of ethics.

 Allegations of corruption

 Kasčiūnas testified during the MG Baltic case, a high-profile corruption case during which four members of the Seimas were sentences for taking bribes from the business conglomerate MG Baltic.
 In 2015, Raimondas Kurlianskis, the vice president of the conglomerate, sought support in the Seimas for an amendment of the Consumer Credit Law, he approached Mantas Adomėnas and Eligijus Masiulis, the amendment was submitted by Šarūnas Gustainis.
 Kurlianskis approached Kasčiūnas for a meeting with Irena Degutienė.
 Non-governmental organizations which Kasčiūnas was a member of later received financial support from the conglomerate.